chainstack/docs/docs/platform/view-node-resources-allocation.md

 Quorum:

-* Node — the storage allocated to your Quorum to maintain the ledger.
+* Node — the storage allocated to your Quorum node to maintain the ledger.
 * Geth — the CPU and memory allocated to Quorum Geth.
 * Transaction manager — the CPU and memory allocated to the Tessera transaction manager.
 See also Quorum documentation: [What is Tessera](https://docs.goquorum.com/en/latest/Privacy/Tessera/Tessera/).